Azure Active Directory SSO (Advanced)

 - In the "Reply URL (Assertion Consumer Service URL)" field input the URL https://api.prodpad.com/api/v2/sso/saml/acs

 - In the "User Attributes" section select "user.mail" for "User Identifier" select box.

 - If you wish to utilise Just In Time Provisioning, click on "Add Attribute" and create an attribute with the name "User.ProdpadRole" with value "user.assignedroles".
+Ensure the "Namespace" field is blank.
 See the last section of this guide for more details around setting this up.

 - Click "ok" to continue.

 - Click on "Configure ProdPad" link.
 This provides you with the URLs which you will need later